HugoRodI/PhrasalPanda/README.md

  It follows the format: Phrasal verb name;Phrasal verb meaning.

 ## Installation
-An executable file 'PhrasalPanda.exe' is in the PhrasalPanda/PhrasalPanda folder.
+An compressed .rar file 'PhrasalPanda.rar' is in the PhrasalPanda/PhrasalPanda folder.
+Unzip and execute it!

 ## Contributing
 PhrasalPanda is an open source project.
 If you feel that PhrasalPanda or the